nguyenhieuvi/nguyenhieuvi.github.io/_posts/2014-3-3-Hello-World.md

 • the text of the tweet (e.g. Lyx is cool)

-We’ll be ignoring the query.
-I’ve written code to read in the CSV file that the data is stored in.
-The starting sample data you’ll be working with consists of 10 tweets, with details as in Figure 3.

 - Basic Sentiment Words: There is a widely used subjectivity and sentiment lexicon that from which the data have been extracted.
 Each line is comprised of a word, followed by the typical sentiment of that word without any additional context, indicated by the string positive or negative, e.g.